glaucia86/graphql-ts-studies/project-01/README.md

-# Project 01 - Mini project using Apollo Server with Node.js
+# Project 01 - Building a GraphQL API with Apollo Server

-A simple project to create a RESTful API with Express and TypeScript.
-And then we'll use Swagger to document the API.
+A Pluralsight training how to use Apollo Server with Node.js.
+The main goal with this course is gives the necessary skills to implement GraphQL APIs with Node.js and Apollo.

 ## 🚀 Resources Used